 An addition to the trades plugin is the invoicing plugin, which you want when you happen to automatically generate lots of invoices in the end of the month.
 Lino can generate invoices from delivery notes, from calendar entries, from internal working sessions… actually every database object can become an invoice generator.

 The ledger plugin adds basic notions for accounting: accounts, journals, vouchers and movements.
-A voucher, in Lino, is any document that gets registered in a journal.
-Each voucher has a date and a number within its journal.
+A voucher, in Lino, is any document that gets registered in a journal with a date and a number.

 Some vouchers (for example a sales invoice) are produced by Lino, and Lino can print them for you.
 Other vouchers (for example a purchase invoice) have been issued by a partner and you just register them in a journal.